 A Guide to the William D. Ford Act

 WHAT IS PRESIDENT OBAMA’S STUDENT LOAN FORGIVENESS PROGRAM?

 President Obama recently introduced a new student loan forgiveness program, which offers significant advantages to those who have utilized federal student loans.
 These include:

-- Complete forgiveness of federal student loan debt after borrowers have made 240 monthly payments
+- Complete forgiveness of federal student loan debt after borrowers have made a total of 240 monthly payments

 - Introduction of the Pay As You Earn Student Loan Repayment Plan

-- Updates to the Public Service Loan Forgiveness Program (complete forgiveness after 120 monthly payments)
+- Updates to the Public Service Loan Forgiveness Program (complete forgiveness after a total of 120 monthly payments)

 Obama’s Student Loan Forgiveness Program reforms are discussed here in detail, and the site will be updated whenever relevant news is announced.
 Be sure to check back throughout 2016 for the information, proposals, and implemented changes relating to Obama’s student loan forgiveness program.